-Let’s talk about digital task cards.
-If you’re looking for low-prep, high-engagement review activities, you need to meet Boom Learning cards.
-Boom task cards are interactive digital activities that can be used with any device.
+If you’re looking for low-prep, high-engagement review activities, you need to meet Boom Learning cards!
+Boom cards are interactive digital task cards that can be used with any device.
 They’re fun for kids to use, easy for teachers to assign, AND they give you automatic progress monitoring!

 Boom cards are digital task cards hosted on the Boom Learning platform.
 Students can use them in a browser or with the Boom app.
-You can find “decks,” or sets, of task cards to students.
-(You can create your own decks or use ones available in the Boom store or on Teachers pay Teachers, or you can make your own.
+You can find “decks,” or sets, in the Boom store, on Teachers pay Teachers, or you can make your own.

-Students complete the decks by using a variety of skills like clicking on answer choices, typing answers, and dragging objects (great TEI skills practice)!
-And I love that they get automatic feedback as they play!
+When you assign decks to your students, they complete them by clicking on answer choices, typing answers, dragging objects, etc. It’s great TEI skills practice and you get automatic feedback as they play!

-Check out the video below for an idea of how a Boom card works.
+Check out the video below for an idea of how Boom cards work.

 Setting Up Your Boom Classroom